jenniferen/Tioga/README.md

 2019: SegmentTransects_2019 and 2019TiogaElkCoordinatesUTMSex.txt
 *Note: 2019TiogaCaptHistFileCode.R was previously used.*

+## Files to Run Models
-  2018TiogaCH_300Msegments.txt and 2018TiogaTrapFile_300Msegments.txt were created with SegmentTransects_2018.R
+  2018TiogaCH_300Msegments.txt and 2018TiogaTrapFile_300Msegments.txt (created with SegmentTransects_2018.R)
-  2019TiogaCH_300Msegments.txt and 2019TiogaTrapFile_300Msegments.txt were created with SegmentTransects_2019.R
+  2019TiogaCH_300Msegments.txt and 2019TiogaTrapFile_300Msegments.txt (created with SegmentTransects_2019.R)